Aiven-Open/guardian-for-apache-kafka/CONTRIBUTING.md

 ## Setting up development environment

 If you haven't already done so, before you get started you need to set up your machine for development.
-Guardian for Apache Kafka is written in [Scala](https://www.scala-lang.org/) so a few steps are needed
+Guardian for Apache Kafka is written in [Scala](https://www.scala-lang.org/) so a few steps are needed.

 ## JDK